 12. Silver Comet Trail

-Those looking for a slightly longer walk might be interested in the Silver Comet Trail, a paved footpath that runs along the route of the Silver Comet passenger train from Smyrna to Anniston in neighbouring Alabama.
+Those looking for a slightly longer walk might be interested in the Silver Comet Trail, a paved footpath that runs along the route of the Silver Comet passenger train from Smyrna to Anniston in neighboring Alabama.

 Also open to bicyclists and horse riders, the trail has a gradient of just 2% as it runs northeast.